qbic-pipelines/pipeline-docs/docs/markdown/pipelines/guideseq.md

 </details>

 That is due to a bug in the programme where it fails to create `control.r1` and `control.r2` files with the correct names due to the way it reads the primer/barcode sequences.
-Instead thoes files are named from combining the barcode1 + barcode2 sequences.
+Instead those files are named from combining the barcode1 + barcode2 sequences.

 <details>
 <summary>Click to expand example of wrongly named files !</summary>